 The Iron Forge Barn Coat comes with a total of 6 pockets to hold your gear.
 Four pockets are located on the front of the coat with a fifth zippered pocket on the inside and a unique reach around pocket on the back that would be a perfect place to store building plans, a small lunch or better yet a coffee mug.

-The front of the Barn Coat is opened and closed by a heavy duty zipper that’s concealed by the use of the two snap closures that work to keep weather from getting inside the coat and the zipper hidden.
+The front of the Barn Coat is opened and closed by a heavy duty zipper that’s concealed by the use of the two snap closures that work to keep the weather from getting inside the coat and the zipper hidden.
 When you need to warm your hands there’s a pair of somewhat hidden micro-fleece lined pockets.
 In testing the Patagonia Iron Forge Hemp Barn Coat I spent a good amount of time working and hiking outdoors with temperatures around 40 F while wearing minimal layers.

 Speaking of layers, you can wear a bunch with this coat.
 Perhaps too many?
-At 5’11 155 lb I opted for a Medium.
+At 5’11 155 lb, I opted for a Medium.
 The length is perfect however there is soo much room inside that you would really need to be a thicker dude to fill this out.
-For the tall and skinny crowd the fit will be a bit too baggy. (you might need to size down) For everyone else the Patagonia Iron Forge Barn Coat is a great way to upgrade your workwear.
+For the tall and skinny crowd, the fit will be a bit too baggy. (you might need to size down) For everyone else, the Patagonia Iron Forge Barn Coat is a great way to upgrade your workwear.
 Your wife or girlfriend will surely agree.